You may want to view this video first, explaining the basics. Then learn more details below.

 If you don't think that this will provide the protection you need, talk to your nearest Domestic Violence Project or Sexual Assault Project about the "Address Confidentiality Program."
 This program gives you a legal address separate from your actual address.
 The Maine Secretary of State gives you the alternative legal address, gets your mail at that address, then forwards your mail to you.
 When notified that you have an alternative address through the Address Confidentiality Program, all state and local agencies, including the courts, are required to use that address.
 Only the Secretary of State can make exceptions to this rule and only under very narrow circumstances.
 Some domestic violence projects and sexual assault projects can also provide temporary alternative addresses.

 If you need protection right away, check the box asking for a Temporary Order.
-If the judge who reads your complaint agrees that you are in immediate and present danger, they will give an order right away.
+If the judge who reads your complaint agrees that you are in immediate danger, they will issue an order right away.
 The order will take effect as soon as it is served on the defendant.
 If the judge does not give a temporary order, you will still have the chance to get an order later, after a court hearing.

 What happens after I fill out the Complaint?